-We are externally managed and advised by FIDAC, a fixed-income management company, pursuant to a management agreement.
+We are externally managed and advised by FIDAC, pursuant to a management agreement.
 All of our officers are employees of our Manager or one of its affiliates.
-We believe our relationship with our Manager enables us to leverage our Manager's well-respected and established portfolio management resources for each of our targeted asset classes and we utilize our Manager's infrastructure, including its investment professionals that focus on residential mortgage loans, Agency RMBS, that are guaranteed by the Federal National Mortgage Association, or Fannie Mae, the Federal Home Loan Mortgage Corporation, or Freddie Mac, and the Government National Mortgage Association, or Ginnie Mae, Non-Agency RMBS, commercial mortgage loans, commercial mortgage-backed securities, or CMBS, and ABS.
-Additionally, we utilize our Manager's finance and administration functions, which address accounting, legal, compliance, investor relations and operational matters, including portfolio management, trade allocation and execution, securities valuation, risk management and information technologies in connection with the performance of its duties.
+We believe our relationship with our Manager enables us to leverage our Manager's well-respected and established portfolio management resources for each of our targeted asset classes and we utilize our Manager's infrastructure, including its investment professionals that focus on residential mortgage loans, Agency RMBS that are guaranteed by Fannie Mae, Freddie Mac, or Ginnie Mae, Non-Agency RMBS, commercial mortgage loans, commercial mortgage-backed securities, or CMBS, and ABS.
+Additionally, we utilize our Manager's finance and administration functions, which include accounting, legal, compliance, investor relations and operational matters, including portfolio management, trade allocation and execution, securities valuation, risk management and information technologies in connection with the performance of its duties.
 Our Manager commenced active investment management operations in 1994.